Definition of outsourcing: The purchase of ready-made goods or services from other businesses rather than producing them in-house from scratch.

 Furthermore, the impact of outsourcing has seen huge rises in wages in countries such as China, as demand for skilled labour begins to outstrip the once plentiful supply.
 This means to an erosion in the gross margin benefits that initially underpinned the outsourcing decision.

-This has seen many cases of companies bringing manufacturing back to the UK.
+Business books with outsourcing case studies have begun to point out that we now see many cases of companies bringing manufacturing back to the UK.
 The decision to outsource is a finely balanced one, with many moving parts.
 Such decisions aren’t permanent, and therefore manufacturing jobs may return in greater numbers as the cost of goods sold of producing products in developing nations increases further still.

 How is the word outsourcing used in a sentence?